This article tells you about Vick Strizheus and his past.

 After all, I'm the only person I can judge.

-I also feel 100% comfortable with someone who can admit his wrongs and works to make things right.
+I also feel 100% comfortable with someone who can admit his wrongs and works to make things right, like Vick often does.

 Tell Vick How You Really Feel